Doctor Profiles, McLean Counseling Center

 Every client is important to me.
 Every session is one in which my goal is to provide the highest level of service to address the issues a client presents, and to move the client forward to their full potential.

-At McLean Counseling Center, I work closely with our team of professionals who are experts in treating executive function limitations and its related disorders in youth including ADHD, anxiety disorders, learning disabilities such as dyslexia and dysgraphia.
+My area of focus includes assessing the social and emotional education of young children and youth, increasing the language capacity of bilingual students and building academic skills utilizing behavior analytic techniques.
+I work closely with our team of professionals at McLean Counseling Center experienced in treating executive function limitations and it’s related disorders in youth including ADHD, Anxiety disorders, learning disabilities such as dyslexia and dysgraphia.